Diabetes Myths

 Myth 3: Type 2 diabetes only affects fat people

-Whilst type 2 diabetes is often associated with being overweight and obese by the media, it is patently untrue that type 2 diabetes only affects fat people.
+Whilst type 2 diabetes is often associated with being overweight and obese by the media, it is patently untrue that type 2 diabetes only affects overweight people.

 Myth 4: People with diabetes should only eat diabetic food

 Diabetic food is one of the most common myths of the last ten years.
-The label ‘diabetic’ is often used on sweets and other foods that are often high in fat.
-Diabetic food still affects blood glucose levels, is expensive, and may also cause adverse side effects.
+The label ‘diabetic’ is often used on sweets foods.
+Often sugar alcohols, or other sweeteners, will be used instead of sugar.
+Diabetic food will often still affect blood glucose levels, is expensive, and may also cause adverse side effects.

 Diabetes charity Diabetes UK recommends that people with diabetes avoid diabetic food.